smorad/um_cisc_7026/lecture_12_transformers.typ

     To predict the murderer, the model must understand so much about humans and our society #pause

     The Books3 dataset contains 200,000 books #pause

-    We train the model to predict the ending of all these books ]
+    - Mysteries
+    - Historical texts
+    - Math textbooks #pause

+    Model must learn human emotions, history, and math ]

 ==
 We can apply this same concept to: #pause
 - Predict missing base pairs in a strand of DNA #pause
 - Predict missing audio from a song #pause
-- Predict the outcome of particle collisions at the Large Hadron Supercollider #pause
+- Predict the outcome of particle collisions at the Large Hadron Collider #pause

 All we need is a large enough dataset!

+= Generative Pre-Training (World Models) <touying:hidden>
 ==
+Consider one last example #pause

-What if we put the model in a robot? #pause
+Let us put the model in a robot #pause

-Give the model what the robot sees and what the robot does #pause

-Predict what the robot will see next #pause
+The dataset contains is all the robot sensors #pause

-Call this a *world model* because it models the structure of our world #pause
+$ X = mat("Image", "Sound", "Touch", "Action", dots)^top $ #pause

+Training objective is next-sensor prediction #pause

+Given previous robot experience, predict next robot experience

 ==

 #cimage("figures/lecture_12/world_model.png")

 ==
-The world model must understand: #pause
+Call this a *world model* because it models our world #pause

-- How to control the robot #pause
+To predict next sensory information, the robot must understand #pause
-- How to pet a dog #pause
+- The sensation of petting a dog #pause
+- The sound of rain #pause
-- Dogs have feelings #pause
+- How to play basketball #pause
-- Petting makes dogs happy #pause
+- How humans express feelings #pause

-- Dogs smile when happy
+World models are the most likely path to AGI

+= Reinforcement Learning
 ==
-Soon, I will apply for a grant to train a world model #pause

-If I win, I will need help creating a robot dataset #pause

-I will need some humans to control our robots in the world #pause

-If you are interested, give me your email after class

-==
-These transformers learn and understand the structure of our world #pause
+These transformers learn and understand our world better than humans #pause

-But their understanding is trapped #pause
+- But they are trapped in a prison #pause

-They can only finish sentences or complete pictures #pause
+- They only predict the future, they cannot change it #pause

-How can we use this strong understanding to help humans? #pause
-- Identify pictures of cancer #pause
+We can give these models agency #pause
+- Allow them to make decisions and act in the world #pause
-- Make scientific discoveries #pause
+- Learn from their mistakes #pause

+We call this process *Reinforcement Learning*
+- Learn more in CISC7404 Special Topics in Artificial Intelligence #pause
-- Minimize human suffering #pause
+    - Next term #pause

-Today, we use *reinforcement learning*

-We will formally introduce reinforcement learning next lecture

 = Closing Remarks

-==
-This is the last in-person lecture #pause

-I will record a video on reinforcement learning next week #pause

-I will be here from 7:00PM on December 2 for questions/discussion on reinforcement learning

 ==
 In this course, we started from Gauss in 1795 #pause